kubernetes/ingress-nginx/examples/deployment/nginx/kubeadm/README.md

 ## Controller

-The Nginx Ingress Controller uses nginx (surprisingly!) to loadbalance requests that are coming to ports 80 and 443 to Services in the cluster.
+The Nginx Ingress Controller uses nginx (surprisingly!) to loadbalancer requests that are coming to ports 80 and 443 to Services in the cluster.

 ```console